 False promises and the fear of offering an attractive salary must be overcome.
 The compensation of a high-level representative may even exceed that of the head of the company for which he works!

 In addition, in the case of commission pay, it is important to pay the salesperson a salary for the duration of his integration, while he builds his clientele.
+When asked, most experienced real estate agents wanted the best compensation structure to enable their highest earnings.

 Recruitment problems are often caused by a recruitment process, which is too traditional.
 To get different results, you have to do it differently.